屬性

 Handle smoothing mode comparison.

 Only directly adjacent key values are considered when computing the handles.
-Vector handles are pointed directly at the adjacent keyframes.

-Continuous Acceleration:
+Continuous Acceleration

 A system of equations is solved in order to avoid or minimize jumps in acceleration at every keyframe.
-Vector handles are integrated into the curves as smooth transitions to imaginary straight lines beyond the keyframe.

 It produces much smoother curves out of the box, but necessarily means that any changes in the key values may affect interpolation over a significant stretch of the curve; although the amount of change decays exponentially with distance.
 This change propagation is stopped by any key with Free, Aligned, or Vector handles, as well as by extremes with Auto Clamped handles.